-Paulo Coelho published The Manuscript Found In Accra at the end 2012 and this work has been on the most viewed list in all the portals that sell books in Spanish.
+Paulo Coelho published The Manuscript Found In Accra at the end 2012 and this work has been on the most viewed list in all the book sites.

 The Manuscript found in Accra was written as a story, told by a narrator.
 However, it is not a novel or short story, unlike many of Coelho’s books.
 The structure of each chapter is the same: A question about an important aspect or human existence, its answer and its foundation.